td-github-training/td-github-training.github.io/docs/02_branches.md

 When the work on a branch is complete, it can be merged back into the main branch, integrating the changes made.

+**What is a branch?**: A _[branch](https://docs.github.com/en/get-started/quickstart/github-glossary#branch)_ is a parallel version of your repository.
+By default, your repository has one branch named `main` and it is considered to be the definitive branch.
+Creating additional branches allows you to copy the `main` branch of your repository and safely make any changes without disrupting the main project.
+Many people use branches to work on specific features without affecting any other parts of the project.

+Branches allow you to separate your work from the `main` branch.
+In other words, everyone's work is safe while you contribute.
+For more information, see "[About branches](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches)".

 ### Using branches locally

 ```sh